Upskilling – Jobs of Tomorrow

 Code Institute brings complete beginners to software developers within 52 weeks.
 We teach the skills that are in demand for the future.
 We do this by offering the most fantastic support available.
 Our support structure includes Student Care, which assists in the day to day matters like scheduling.
 Tutors are available to our students 24 hours a day, five days a week, plus weekends, to assist with technical problems.

-Our programme is graded based on four major professional-grade projects that our students work on throughout the programme.
+Our programme is graded based on five major professional-grade projects that our students work on throughout the programme.
 We have a team of personal mentors, with years of professional programming experience, on hand to offer advice to students as they go through these projects.

 We also have the most amazing community.
 These are like-minded people who are also doing the programme or have finished the programme.
 This community helps and supports each other through the programme.